About the Northern Center

 Born and raised in Michigan, Emily jumped at the opportunity to work in Alaska after graduating from Central Michigan University in 2016 with a degree in photojournalism and a certificate in cultural competency.
 What was originally supposed to be one seasonal internship quickly turned into a life rooted in Alaska.
 She spent four seasons working in media with the National Park Service and five years as a photojournalist at newspapers in the state.

 She is drawn to the blues of the Arctic light and Alaska’s wildlife and culture.
 She is beyond grateful for the experiences that made it possible for her to live in a variety of communities including Cordova, Anchorage, Denali, and Kotzebue.
 Emily’s work focuses on environmental portraiture, science communication and wildlife photography.
-In her free time, you’ll most likely find Emily at the ceramic studio, out skiing or learning a new craft.
+In her free time, you’ll most likely find Emily at the pottery studio, out skiing, or learning a new craft.

 Our History